mdgspace/trianglify/DOCUMENTATION.md

 The `generateAndInvalidate` method regenerates the whole triangulation irrespective of which parameters have been changed, carrying out steps that might not be necessary, hence causing hindrance to performance.

+### 2.8 Exporting Bitmap
+`TrianglifyView` can export Bitmap object of the triangulation plotted, to get a bitmap object use `getBitmap` method of trianglifyView. `getBitmap` returns a mutable bitmap object that is of `ARGB_8888` configuration.

+Quality of the bitmap obtained can be set using `setQuality` method of TrianglifyView which accepts one of the three possible parameter `TrianglifyView.DRAWING_CACHE_QUALITY_HIGH`, `TrianglifyView.DRAWING_CACHE_QUALITY_LOW` and `TrianglifyView.DRAWING_CACHE_QUALITY_HIGH`.

 ## 3. Performance Analysis
 Few notes on performance of Trianglify